Lramos25/gameScoreData/README.md

 This project uses Python for scrapping the data (imports - NumPy / requests / BeautifulSoup4 / sqlite), MySQL for data storage and manipulation. *Added file that connects to MySQL

+Created db table containing sales data (*importat data from CSV downloaded from kaggle user Arslan Ali)

 Tasks left to complete
-- Create db table containing sales data (*CSV downloaded from kaggle user Arslan Ali)

 - Clean and validate stored data